 Who is eligible for VAT relief?

 VAT law states that you must be ‘chronically sick or disabled’ to qualify for VAT relief.

 A person is ‘chronically sick or disabled’ if they either:

 - have a physical or mental impairment that has a long-term and severe effect on their ability to carry out everyday activities

 - have a condition that doctors treat as a chronic sickness – like diabetes, for example

 A person with a temporary injury like a broken leg would not qualify, nor would a frail older person who is otherwise well and not disabled.

 Things to Remember

 We do NOT decide if an item is or isn’t exempt and we don’t make any more or less money if we charge you VAT or we don’t charge you VAT.
-If you do not tick the VAT exemption box, or you are not eligible for VAT relief, we are obliged to charge you the full prevailing VAT on the whole of your order.
+If you tick to disable the VAT exemption during checkout, or you are not eligible for VAT relief, we are obliged to charge you the full prevailing VAT on the whole of your order.